Enrollment

 Source: NCES F-33 School District Finance Survey District-level finance · FY 2021-22 Per-pupil expenditure reflects the district-wide average.
 Individual school budgets are not reported at the federal level.

 Orlando Science Middle High Charter has 1,591 students enrolled.
-It is a other school in ORLANDO, FL.
+It is a public school in Orlando, FL.

 29.1% of students at Orlando Science Middle High Charter are eligible for free lunch, compared to the Florida average of 52.0%.

-Orlando Science Middle High Charter has a Resource Investment Index of 35/100 (F) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Orlando Science Middle High Charter has a Resource Investment Index of 30/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).